-This experimental structure was created by growing oyster mushroom mycelium on cardboard waste that was collected around London.
-The structure was grown over 3 weeks in a greenhouse which provided the required light, temperature, humidity and oxygen levels for the growth of the material.
+We are constantly exploring how to use mycelium as a structural material in our installations.
+This experimental structure was created by growing mushroom mycelium for three weeks on cardboard waste.
 The gourmet mushrooms that pop out from the structure suggest how in the future our spatial surroundings could also be our source of food.

 The project was exhibited as part of London Festival of Architecture at the OXO Tower’s Bargehouse in London, June 2017.